Vermicelli pasta frittata from Basilicata.

 - If you are using uncooked pasta, cook the pasta al dente in plenty of salted boiling water according to the instructions on the packet.
 Drain it and allow it to cool.

-Fry the chopped anchovies, peperoncino flakes and chopped garlic in extra version olive oil until the garlic starts to soften and the anchovies begin to melt.
+Fry the chopped anchovies, peperoncino flakes and chopped garlic in extra virgin olive oil until the garlic starts to soften and the anchovies begin to melt.
 Don’t let the garlic brown.

 - Add the garlic mixture to the cold pasta, along with the eggs and parsley, some salt and pepper.
 Mix everything together well.

-- Pour the mixture into a large frying pan and fry, turning the omelette to cook on both sides.
+Pour the mixture into a large non-stick frying pan and fry, turn the frittata to cook the other side.
+Both sides should be nicely browned and slightly crispy.

 - Serve immediately cut into slices with a sprinkling of parsley.